luka-j/csw5-eda/README.md

 Live @ <https://lukaj.shinyapps.io/csw5/>

+## Upgraded version
+I've upgraded this as a part of my homework for Statistics course in college: [source available here](github.com/luka-j/stat-proj/).
+Unfortunately, it's harder to set up as it requires a PostgreSQL database and it's not live anywhere at the moment.

 ## Installation
 1. Clone this repo (`git clone https://github.com/luka-j/csw5-eda.git`)
 1. Download latest data.zip from [releases](https://github.com/luka-j/csw5-eda/releases) and put it in 'app' directory